minhtramtran/multiped-sim/README.md

 **Planned Updates**

-We are committed to supporting open science initiatives and plan to upload the entire Unity project, suitably modified to exclude paid and unused assets.
+We are committed to supporting open science initiatives and plan to upload the entire Unity project.
 Accompanying documentation will be provided to facilitate the use of the simulator in other research projects.

 For any queries or further information, please contact tram.tran@sydney.edu.au